Is Chlorine in Tap Water Really that Bad?

 Safety Assessments of Chlorinated Water by Health Authorities

 The CDC has a big say in using chlorine in public water systems.
-They've studied this stuff for years and set guidelines to make sure your H2O is more 'oh wow' than 'uh-oh.'
+They've set guidelines to make sure your H2O is safe to drink.

-To them, using chlorine is like putting up a fence to keep out bacteria that can cause diseases—a necessary step for safe swimming in the vast pool of public water supplies.
+To them, using chlorine is like putting up a fence to keep out bacteria that can cause diseases—a necessary step for safety.

 But safety isn't just about killing germs; it's also about balance.
 Too much chlorine?
 Problems arise.
 Too little?
 Germs thrive.
-The EPA sets limits on chlorine levels so everyone gets enough protection without going overboard—think sunscreen rather than a full hazmat suit.
+The EPA sets limits on chlorine levels so everyone gets enough protection without going overboard.

 Regulations Surrounding the Use of Chloramine